iShotFT/archivum/README.md

 **This project is not yet finished, it is missing scripts to automatically configure all services based on your .env file.**

-**The gluetun / VPN integration is currently separated but is in progress of being merged with the main configuration**

 ## About The Project

 Pronunciation: `/ɑːrˈkɪvʊm/`